 Set Clear Responsibilities

 Working remotely has its fair share of challenges.
-One of the primary considerations to make when building your remote team is how you are going to divide the responsibilities.
+One of the primary considerations to make when building an effective remote team is how you are going to divide the responsibilities.
 Setting clear duties will help your employees to understand their responsibilities.
 This direction is necessary for any type of work environment, but it is especially pertinent when there is not a manager on-site to keep everyone on the right track.
 With this in mind, it is also important to set clear non-office hours so that your employees do not always feel as if they are on the clock.
 It’s easy to physically clock out when you have an office to leave at the end of the day, but harder to mentally clock out when your work is available to you at home.

 Make Efforts to Meet in Person